Late-night talk show: 1970s–1980s

 Brenner also left Tonight in 1986, although he did so amicably, to launch a syndicated 30-minute late-night talk show called Nightlife, which was canceled after one season.

-Garry Shandling, who had been a frequent guest host in the early 1980s, served as permanent guest host, alternating with Jay Leno, from 1986 to 1987, when he left to focus on his cable show, leaving Leno to be Carson's sole guest host.
+From 1986 to 1987 Garry Shandling, who had been a frequent guest host for Carson in the early 1980s, served as permanent guest host, alternating with Jay Leno.
+He then left to focus on his cable program, It's Garry Shandling's Show, leaving Leno to be Carson's sole guest host.

-In June 1987, the very successful Late Night with David Letterman on NBC expanded from four to five nights per week, displacing the four-year-old Friday Night Videos to the timeslot following it.
+In June 1987, Late Night with David Letterman, which had been running very successfully on NBC expanded from four to five nights per week, displacing the four-year-old Friday Night Videos to the timeslot following it.
 FNV, which had several subsequent format changes, ran until 2002.

-Carson did not retire in 1987, instead continuing as host until 1992 with Leno as sole permanent guest host.
 Rivers was fired from The Late Show in 1987 after abysmal ratings and a battle with network executives, leading to her being replaced by Arsenio Hall.
 Hall performed extremely well among viewers in the 18–49 demographic; however, Fox had already greenlit The Wilton North Report to replace The Late Show, leading to Hall hosting his own late-night talk show in syndication after The Late Show was canceled in 1988.
 The Late Show continued with several unknown hosts until its cancellation.
 Hall's syndicated show, The Arsenio Hall Show, began in syndication in 1988, becoming more popular among younger viewers than Carson.

+Carson did not retire in 1987, instead continuing as host until 1992 with Leno as sole permanent guest host.
 The last network attempt at a Carson competitor, CBS's The Pat Sajak Show, lasted less than 16 months, debuting in 1989 and being canceled in 1990.
-ABC opted not to compete against Carson with a late-night talk show; in 1980, it produced a pilot of a Richard Dawson-hosted show called Bizarre (it instead went to series on Showtime with John Byner as host) and, for two years, carried the weekly sketch comedy series Fridays.
-ABC instead counterprogrammed Carson with a successful news magazine entitled Nightline, beginning in 1980.

 Beginning on August 22, 1988, NBC concluded its main programming for the day with a half-hour entry, Later, hosted by NBC sportscaster Bob Costas and airing at 1:35 a.m.
 Eastern, after Letterman, Mondays through Thursdays.
 It originated from 30 Rockefeller Plaza in New York and bore a strong resemblance to an earlier NBC late-night favorite, Tom Snyder's Tomorrow, due to its lack of the typical late-night trappings in favor of a low-key but intense concentration upon Costas interviewing a single guest.
 Costas hosted the program until 1994.